Experimental Psychology: Human Factors Psychology

-Students must fulfill the requirements of the Psychology Department and the Experimental Psychology Division.
+Students must fulfill the requirements of the Department of Psychological Sciences and the Experimental Psychology Division.
 The Graduate School requires that students complete degree requirements within 8 consecutive years from the semester of initial enrollment to ensure that student’s preparation remains current and that they are able to make timely progress.

-Please refer to the Experimental Handbook for further details.
+Please refer to the Experimental Psychology Graduate Student Handbook for further details.
 It is the official curriculum with which you must comply.

 All doctoral students in Psychology must complete the following requirements.
 Some courses may have prerequisites, so students should make sure they meet the necessary prerequisites before registering.

 The graduate core statistics requirement for the Department of Psychological Sciences is completion of three graduate level statistics courses taken within the Department of Psychological Sciences.
 PSY 5447 and PSY 5480 must be completed within 24 months of the official enrollment in a doctoral program in Psychology at TTU.